 START A FLAP-LIKE INITIATIVE IN YOUR CITY

-Expand the Bird Rescue Network
+Expand the Birds and Buildings Network

 FLAP is here to assist you with your commitment to help rescue migrating birds.
 FLAP played a key role in the institution of two affiliate bird rescue organizations: Project Safe Flight in New York City, which operates under the wing of the New York City Audubon, and the Chicago Bird Collision Monitors.
 FLAP’s expertise and experience also sparked the initiative behind Lights Out Toronto!: a public awareness campaign to protect migratory birds by encourage building owners and managers to practice effective lighting measures at night and to control the reflectivity and transparency of glass during the day.